 A few weeks later, after being trounced by Hillary Clinton in the primaries on April 28, career politician Bernie Sanders said he was challenging “the entire Democratic establishment and the most powerful political organization in this country… The establishment will always tell us that real change is impossible.
 It can’t happen!
 Don’t think big, think small, think incrementally.
 You really have no power!”

-With party loyalty flagging, the only consistency in the 2016 election has been a bipartisan loathing for “the establishment.”
 The 2016 election is unprecedented on a number of levels.
 The two candidates with the most delegates, Clinton and Trump, are the two least-favorably rated front-runners in American history.
 They are disliked not only by the traditional opposition, but by members of their own party.
 Left-wing websites like Salon are encouraging readers to vote for Trump against Clinton and right-wing Fox News is encouraging voters to back Clinton against Trump.
 The number of independents voters has soared since 2008, and now stands at a record 43%, constituting the largest group of voters.

 With party loyalty flagging and reliable alliances hard to come by, the only consistency in the 2016 election has been a bipartisan loathing for “the establishment”—an entity each candidate desperately tries to distance themselves from.
 But in an election powered by voters weighing the lesser of two evils, does speaking out against the establishment–whatever that is—really mean anything anymore?
 And if not, why does the act of doing so continue to enjoy such widespread appeal?

 Reflecting on the rise of anti-establishment rhetoric in the tumultuous 1960s and early 1970s—an era that saw a similarly rancorous presidential election in 1968 and a rise in independent voters—Howard Zinn, in his book A People’s History of the United States, cites political scientist Samuel Huntington: